PropelAuth/terraform-provider-propelauth/docs/index.md

 ### Optional

 - `api_key` (String, Sensitive) A PropelAuth Infrastructure Integration Key for your project.
-You can generate one on Infrastructure Integration page of the PropelAuth Dashboard.
+You can generate one on the Infrastructure Integration page of the PropelAuth Dashboard.
+If not provided, the provider will attempt to use the PROPELAUTH_API_KEY environment variable.
 - `project_id` (String) Your PropelAuth Project ID.
 This can be retrieved from Infrastructure Integration page of the PropelAuth Dashboard.
+If not provided, the provider will attempt to use the PROPELAUTH_PROJECT_ID environment variable.
 - `tenant_id` (String) Your PropelAuth Tenant ID.
 This can be retrieved from Infrastructure Integration page of the PropelAuth Dashboard.
+If not provided, the provider will attempt to use the PROPELAUTH_TENANT_ID environment variable.